Accessibility Testing

 Level AAA:

-Level AAA is the highest level of conformance and covers the most comprehensive accessibility requirements.
-It includes the most comprehensive set of accessibility requirements, such as providing audio descriptions for visual content and ensuring that content is compatible with a wide range of assistive technologies.
+Level AAA outlines the most stringent criteria for accessibility and covers the broadest accessibility needs.
+It incorporates the most extensive accessibility standards, such as furnishing audio descriptions for visual material and guaranteeing content is compatible with a diverse assortment of assistive technologies.

 Key Principles of Accessible Web Design